apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 ls /vtdataroot
 ```

-Enter the container and view more logs of VTTable.
+Enter the container and view more logs of VTTablet.

 ```bash
 kubectl exec -it myproxy-cluster-mysql-0  -c vttablet -- bash